Wix Blocks: Configuring Widget and Elements Display Names and Behavior

 To set the display name:

-- Insert the new display name under Component Name.
+4. Insert the new display name under Component Name

 Configuring widget or element behavior (selectable, removable, duplication and resize)

-Another example: for design purposes, you might have organized all of your widget elements in a layouter.
-But when someone installs your widget on a site, you don't want them to touch the layouter - because you want the design to stay as it is.
-So, you can define the layouter as non-selectable.
+• Can be selected: You might have organized all of your widget elements in a flexbox element, for design purposes.
+But when someone installs your widget on a site, you don't want them to touch the flexbox - because you want the design to stay as it is.
+In this case, uncheck this box.

 Configuring a widget's behavior

-Note that the changes you make when you are in the Configuration tab impact all presets.
+• The changes you make when you are in the Configuration tab impact all design presets